TeamSecret/SecretCoin/README.md

 **[SCRT] SecretCoin**

-**What is SecretCoin?**

 SecretCoin is a cryptocoin (X11 PoW + PoS coin).

-(Relaunch of the network will happen somewhere between July/August 2018.
-See comments below)
+*(Relaunch of the network will happen somewhere between July/August 2018.
+See comments below)*

 **Where I can trade SCRT?**